top of page

 6 ways to celebrate Hispanic Heritage month

 At Stryker, we are proud of the work we are doing to promote cultural diversity within our workplace.
-Hispanic Heritage Month celebrated between September 15th and October 15th is a time to appreciate and celebrate the colorful and rich culture, history, and contributions of the Hispanic/Latinx community in the United States.
+Hispanic Heritage Month celebrated between September 15th and October 15th is a time to appreciate and celebrate the colorful and rich culture, history, and contributions of the Hispanic/Latino community in the United States.

 To kick off the month, we asked some of our employees how they plan to celebrate, educate themselves and continue to push for racial equity—both in and outside of work.
 Here’s what we heard.